Businesses Forget. We Codify.

 What's Inside

-Every Business Playbook we deliver is built around the 4P Scorecard, the structural blueprint we capture in Stage 2 (Design) of the ControlShift™ methodology.
-Four foundational dimensions, each one expanded into the working chapters of your Playbook.
+Every Business Playbook we deliver is built around the 5P Scorecard, the structural blueprint we capture in Stage 2 (Design) of the ControlShift™ methodology.
+Five foundational dimensions, each one expanded into a working section of your Playbook and a top-level section of the hub your team works from.

 P